Bill Kazmaier: Strongman career

-Despite being the reigning champion, the organizers decided not to invite Kazmaier to compete in the following four WSM competitions, with Kazmaier claiming it was because he was "too dominant".
+Despite being the reigning 3x time champion, the organizers controversially decided not to invite Kazmaier to compete in the following four WSM competitions, with Kazmaier self-claiming the reason was because he was "too dominant".
 His absence cleared the way for Kazmaier's main rival, Geoff Capes, to win the title in 1983.
-Kazmaier continued to compete in lesser known strongman tournaments, such as the Scottish Power Challenge and the Le Defi Mark Ten International.
+Capes and upcoming Jón Páll Sigmarsson dominated the competition during the next several years.